Volodymyr-M/docs/_tabs/ui.md

 :--------------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Ctrl + X**           | Cut (copy and delete) the currently selected items to the clipboard.
 **Ctrl + C**           | Copy the currently selected items to the clipboard.
 **Ctrl + V**           | Paste the items in the clipboard to the current view.
 If an item is selected in the view, items are pasted below the item.
-If no items selected, the items are pasted to the end of the list.
+If no items are selected, the items are pasted to the end of the list.
 **Ctrl + Z**           | Undo the last action.
 **Ctrl + Y**           | Redo the last action that was undone.
 **Ctrl + S**           | Save changes to a file.
 **A**                  | Add a new item.
 **Del**                | Delete the currently selected items.
 **Enter**              | Show **Properties** dialog for the currently selected item.
-If multiple items selected, the dialog is shown for the top item.
+If multiple items are selected, the dialog is shown for the top item.
 **Arrow Up**           | Select the previous item.
 **Arrow Down**         | Select the next item.
 **Ctrl + Arrow Up**    | Move selected tasks up.